k3s-io/docs/docs/security/self-assessment.md

 **Result:** pass

 **Remediation:**
-Run the following command to modify the ownership of the --client-ca-file. chown root:root <filename>
+Run the following command to modify the ownership of the --client-ca-file:
+`chown root:root <filename>`.

 **Audit:**